 Minecraft NBT Editor

 Open, edit, analyze, and convert Minecraft NBT files directly in your browser.
-Supports .nbt, .dat, .schem, .schematic, .snbt, .json, and .mca region files with live SNBT editing, tree view navigation, raw hex inspection, undo/redo history, format conversion, search tools, and real-time parsing.
+Supports .nbt, .dat, .dat_old, .schem, .schematic, .snbt, .txt, .json, and .mca region files with live SNBT editing, tree view navigation, raw hex inspection, undo/redo history, format conversion, search tools, and real-time parsing.

 đŸ“Ļ